byronwall/excel-vba-book/book/03-overview-of-basics-of-VBA/03-15-01 entering-the-debugger.md

 When setting a breakpoint, tehre are a handful of reasons for choosing where to set one:

 - Right before an important step so that oyu can see the before and after state
 - Inside of a control structure so that you can see whether or executiojn enters that structure.
-Sometimes there is infomration to be had when the code does _not_ reach a breakpoint.
+Sometimes there is information to be had when the code does _not_ reach a breakpoint.

 When breakpoints, you can technically disable them instead of removing them if you do not want them to tirgger.
 I never use that feature.